KseniaSOS/memory_game/README.md

 ## Site Users Goal

-The user of "Memory Game" wants to play a round of a memory game with computer as an opponent.
+The user of "Memory Game" wants to play a round of a memory game with a computer as an opponent.

 ## User Stories